 Q: What kind of camera will the Pixel 4 have?

-A: At least four: Two front-facing (one wide-angle, probably) and two rear-facing (one likely a telephoto).
+four three: Two One front-facing (speculated to be wide-angle) and two rear-facing (one likely a telephoto).

 Based on those leaked renders mentioned above, as well as Google's own images, we know that the Pixel 4 will have at least two rear cameras.
 One of those may be a 16MP in a telephoto configuration, based on details dug up in a teardown of a Google Camera APK.
 The small, barely-visible cutout to the top of the rear square camera bump has been speculated to be a ToF (time of flight) sensor for determining distance, useful in applications like focusing or creating depth maps for software-based portrait mode effects.

-Two cameras are visible on the back (plus what looks like a cutout for a ToF sensor), and two cameras are visible on the front.
+Two cameras are visible on the back (plus what looks like a cutout for a ToF sensor).

-Two front-facing cameras were also shown in renders of the larger Pixel 4 XL, which are likely in a similar configuration (wide-angle and standard) as the current Pixel 3 and 3 XL.
+While we originally expected the Pixel 4 would stick with two front-facing cameras introduced on the Pixel 3 and 3 XL, that isn't the case.
+Turns out, one of those holes on the front isn't a camera, it's for sensors, see the update below.
+The Pixel 4 only has one front-facing camera, rather than the two on the Pixel 3 and 3 XL.
 The smaller Pixel 4 probably has the same setup, though we haven't seen the front of that model in the same level of detail yet.